filipnaudot/LoxInterpreter/assignments/ou1/README.md

 ## Program overview
 The `scanTokens` function uses the `scan` function to scan the input string character by character, and uses a case statement to identify and handle different types of characters.
 For example, when it encounters an open parenthesis, it creates a new `Token` with `TokenType` `LEFT_PAREN`, `String` representation `"("`, `Literal` value `NONE`, and the current line number.

-The `scan` function is a helper function that takes two arguments, the input string and the current line number.
-It scans the input string one character at a time, and creates a new token for each character it encounters.
-It uses the `case` statement to match different characters to different token types.